American Express® Gold Card review: The gold standard for foodies

 Why you might want the American Express Gold

-Rewards: Top-shelf value across comprehensive food categories
+Rewards: Top value across popular categories

-Out of all of American Express’ cards, the Amex Gold possibly provides the greatest number of point-earning opportunities (especially for frequent diners) with its categories that reward everyday spending.
-Few cards carry bonus categories for restaurants and U.S. supermarkets as well as dining credits all on one card.
-The American Express Gold further sets itself apart by offering one of the highest rewards rates for these categories.
+Of all American Express cards, the Amex Gold provides the greatest point-earning opportunities (especially if you’re a frequent diner) with categories that reward everyday spending.
+Few cards carry bonus categories for restaurants worldwide and U.S. supermarkets and offer dining credits.
+Plus, the American Express Gold sets itself apart by offering one of the highest rewards rates for these categories.
+These factors make the Amex Gold one of the best cards for restaurants and one of the best for groceries, especially if you plan to transfer points to travel partners.

 Perks: Some of the richest dining perks available